Meet the Therapist: June Webb

 How does your integrative style help?

 I find an integrated approach is the most useful rather than applying any one approach to any specific symptoms.
-I approach therapy as a holistic process rather than ‘prescribing’ certain techniques for anxiety, stress etc. I do provide techniques which may be practiced such as raising awareness of the body and behaviour, however these need to be seen in a context rather than merely ‘symptoms’ of dis-ease.
+I approach therapy as a holistic process rather than ‘prescribing’ certain techniques for anxiety, stress etc. I do provide techniques if clients welcome these, which may be practiced such as raising awareness of the body and behaviour, however these need to be understood in a context rather than merely ‘symptoms’ of dis-ease.

 What sort of people do you usually see?

-Common difficulties tend to be around relationships as we are always in a relationship with someone or something and certainly we have a relationship with ourselves.
+Common difficulties focus around relationships as we are always in a relationship with someone or something and certainly we have a relationship with ourselves.
 These difficulties of course create tension, stress, anxiety and thus difficulties in sleeping, sometimes using unhelpful ways to avoid feeling pain and generally feeling stuck in moving forward.
+Trauma is on a continuum.
+We all experience the effects of trauma and sometimes need someone we can trust to help us to explore what past wounds are impacting on our present wellbeing and ability to live fully.

 What do you like about being a therapist?